tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 {% endhighlight %}

 This is the most complex code so far.
-Matching regular expressions in Haskell is annoying.
-But it does what we want and the only part that might change is the `expected` value.
+Matching regular expressions in Haskell isn't as easy as in scripting languages like Perl.
+But this code does what we want and the only part that might change is the `expected` value.

 To make this a bona fide test suite, we need to tell Cabal.